Photos & Video

 He bears a fair resemblance to his sire, Swiss Spirit, who was a top class sprinter for John Gosden.
 Both horses are dark bay, and sport a strong white flash on their foreheads

-Ollie described the colt for us: "This colt is a much bigger individual than we could usually buy, but with the market at the Silver Sale a little depressed due to the weakness of the pound, we managed to get a proper horse for our budget.
+Ollie described the gelding for us: "This colt is a much bigger individual than we could usually buy, but with the market at the Silver Sale a little depressed due to the weakness of the pound, we managed to get a proper horse for our budget.
 He's got a wonderful head on him and he has a huge amount of scope.
 We can't wait to get him broken and see what he's made of."

-"This colt has a lot going for him and it will be fascinating to see how he develops over the winter.
+"This chap has a lot going for him and it will be fascinating to see how he develops over the winter.
 He has a ton of muscle already and could be a very early runner for the yard."

-We like this colt; he's got plenty about him and is impressive when you stand beside him.
+We like this youngster; he's got plenty about him and is impressive when you stand beside him.
 Prospective shareholders should be aware that there is a good chance this colt could be gelded before the season starts, simply because it will enhance his chances of being a successful racehorse - and give him a better quality of life.

-This colt's mother has already had a winning daughter and there are listed winners only one dam down in her pedigree.
+This gelding's mother has already had a winning daughter and there are listed winners only one dam down in her pedigree.
 In fact, this colt is related to the wonderful Ursa Major.
 As with all of our 2YO's in the North, Ollie will target this chap at the Rous Stakes at York in June, unless he is too good for that race in which case we will be targeting better races.

 Ollie added "He walks well and has settled into the yard nicely.
 He'll be broken in the next fortnight and we'll have him ridden away before Christmas.
 We'll know what we've got in February or March.
 He's actually got far more going for him than most at this stage, with his size and scope, and that can only be positive."